 Gaia is a major project for the European astronomical community that is revolutionizing our view of the Galaxy, with a precise and detailed entire-sky survey of all detectable celestial objects down to the G(aia) magnitude 20.7 (close to R).
 Gaia, launched in December 2013, commenced science operations in the Summer of 2014.
-Data taking will continue through the end of 2020, thanks to the 1.5-yr extension granted by ESA to the initial 5-yr operational life.
-Gaia's highaccuracy global astrometry measures the 3D position of a star and its movement across the sky.
-In addition, thanks to its multifunction focal plane, Gaia gathers also spectroscopic and spectrophotometric data, yielding quality radial velocities and multi-band photometry for the determination of astrophysical properties (luminosity, surface gravity, temperature and chemical composition).
-The predicted end-of-mission parallax standard errors, i.e. after global processing the totality of data acquired over the mission lifetime, is anticipated at 9-25 μas at R =15 depending on star color, providing a 10% error up to individual distances of 10 kpc.
+The onboard fuel reserve is expected to keep Gaia operational until 2025.
+For this reason, ESA has already officially extended the Gaia mission until the end of 2022.
+Gaia's high-accuracy global astrometry measures the 3D position of a star and its movement across the sky.
+In addition, thanks to its multi-function focal plane, Gaia gathers also spectroscopic and spectrophotometric data, yielding quality radial velocities and multi-band photometry for the determination of astrophysical properties (luminosity, surface gravity, temperature and chemical composition).
+The predicted end-of-mission parallax standard errors, i.e. after global processing the totality of data acquired over the mission lifetime, is anticipated at 9-25 μ as at R =15 depending on star color, providing a 10% error up to individual distances of 10 kpc.
 The GDR2 (Gaia Data Release 2) catalog was released in 2018 with the astrometry for more than 1.5 billions sources and partial spectrophotometry.
 GDR2 processed together the first 22 months of satellite data.
-Two more data releases are anticipated: GDR3 (34 months of data), will be in two issues, e(arly)DR3 for the late-Fall 2020, and GDR3 in 2021; at least one full release will follow.

-The scientific data processing is the responsibility of the DPAC (Gaia Data Processing and Analysis Consortium), a pan-European effort of ~450 scientists.
+Gaia Data Release 3 will be published on Monday 13 June 2022; at least one full release will follow.
+The scientific data processing is the responsibility of the DPAC (Gaia Data Processing and Analysis Consortium), a pan-European effort of ~430 scientists and engineers.
 Italy's strategic involvement in DPAC activities, the second largest, includes: Gaia Initial Catalog, the catalog of SPSS (Spectro-Photometric Standard Stars), daily and cyclic pipeline astrometric verification, spectrophotometric data reduction and absolute calibration, variable and special object treatment (with primary responsibility on Cepheids, RR-Lyrae, moving objects, e.g. known and new asteroids, and extrasolar planets), source classification and cross-match to external catalogs.
 To support the astrometric verifications, Italy has contributed a dedicated data processing center, the DPCT (jointly participated by ASI and INAF with ALTEC Inc as industrial contractor), one of the six across Europe.
-The DPCT receives all of the Gaia observations including the raw pixels of the astrometric focal plane, requiring a 1.5 PBy DBMS, the largest in Italy ever dedicated to astronomy, and a direct connection to the Italian supercomputing center at CINECA to operate its global astrometric pipeline.
+The DPCT receives all of the Gaia observations including the raw pixels of the astrometric focal plane, requiring a 1.5 PBy DBMS, the largest ever in Italy dedicated to astronomy, and a direct connection to the Italian supercomputing center at CINECA to operate its global astrometric pipeline.
 Italy also provides one of the four partner data centers (the ASI/SSDC at ASI Hq) for the access and distribution of Gaia's released catalogs, thus supporting the National scientific data exploitation.